eraytufan/CS342-Design-Patterns/project4/README.txt

 For the project I created 7 classes.

 In the ant class, ants' movement is declared.
-Ants are checked so that they wouldn't go out of grid.
+Ants' movements checked so that they wouldn't go out of grid.

 In anthill class, different types of ants are created.
 Rooms which are created by builder ants are only able to create a certain kind of ants.
 The ants only can be created depending on the food.